 The IMO itself is normally held in July and each year is hosted in a different country where hundreds of the world's best students gather to compete and go on local outings.
 The IMO exam is just six questions, split over two days (a total of nine hours of testing), so it is tough!
 Prior to the IMO itself, the selected Canadian team (plus some alternates) gather for one or two weeks of intensive training at a Training Camp led by former Math Team Canada members and leaders (last year it was at the University of Waterloo).

 Canada's world ranking is very strong: we were 24th out of 112 countries in the most recent IMO held in the United Kingdom.
 If you want to reach for the very top (like Canadian Alex Song, the best the IMO has ever seen), make your COMC effort a strong one!

 Competition results will be shared with our partner universities to help them consider offering academic scholarships to high-potential students.

-Approximately 24 Canadian students in grade 8, 9 or 10 with strong performance on the COMC will be invited to the summer CMS Canada Math Camp (CMC) hosted by the University of Toronto.
+Approximately 24 Canadian students in grade 10 or earlier with strong performance on the COMC will be invited to the summer CMS Canada Math Camp (CMC) hosted by the University of Toronto.